VeselinovStf/Introduction-To-Xamarin.Forms/README.md

  between the app pages while maintaining proper separation between the layers of your MVVM architecture.
 By the end of the course, you'll have the skills and knowledge necessary to start creating cross-platform apps with Xamarin.Forms."

+ ## Course

+- Course Overview

+- Building Your First App

+- Working with Views and Layouts

+- Adding Functionality and Interactivity

+- Connecting UI and Data with Data Binding

+- Managing Data Presentation with Model-View-ViewModel

+- Creating a Multi-page App Experience